MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-proxy-setup-guide.md

 5. Open the second file that's used for the actual Windows service that interacts with the cloud service using the gateway and handles the requests, that is, *Microsoft.PowerBI.EnterpriseGateway.exe.config* and repeat step 4.
 6. For the third configuration file that's used for the gateway to connect to the data sources&mdash;typically cloud data sources&mdash;open the subfolder *m* in the installation folder and then the file *Microsoft.Mashup.Container.NetFX45.exe.config*.
 Repeat step 4 to insert the proxy configuration into this file.

-   If the file is in the default state, you'll need to add the `system.net` tag, together with the proxy definition, as in the follwoing example:
+   If the file is in the default state, you'll need to add the `system.net` tag, together with the proxy definition, as in the following example:

     ```xml
     <system.net>